Heading into London with a toddler? We’ve got you covered.

 The Discover Story Children’s Centre is a hidden gem for kids in Stratford.
 Described as an ‘interactive story trail’, your kids can explore each of the magical worlds and indulge in some real creative play.

 A great resource for kids with big imaginations, Discover also has an outdoor story garden perfect for sunnier days.
-Annual passes are available if you fancy repeating your visit a few times!
+Annual passes are available if you fancy repeating your visit a few times and this is a great choice for older children too during the school holidays.

-Hyde Park is arguably one of the greatest parks in the whole of London and there’s undoubtedly a huge amount on offer here that your kids will love.
+Hyde Park is arguably the best of London’s royal parks and there’s undoubtedly a huge amount on offer here that your kids will love.

-Right in the heart of London, Hyde Park isn’t only great for long walks – there’s also a playground, the Serpentine Lido and paddling pool if you fancy a swim, pedal boats and even a putting green.
+Right in the heart of London, it isn’t only great just for long walks – there’s also a playground, the Serpentine Lido and paddling pool if you fancy a swim, pedal boats and even a putting green.

 A handful of family friendly cafes, plenty of toilets and even parking facilities should make your trip convenient too.

-Their many exhibitions are full-on sensory experiences that even the youngest kids are likely to enjoy.
-There are special family trails around the museum that are designed for kids and many age appropriate events and activities too.
+Their many exhibitions and the sensory trail are very well suited to little ones There are special family trails around the museum that are designed for kids and many age appropriate events and activities too.

 Sketch Children’s Afternoon Tea

-Sketch, on Conduit Street, is one of the places to go in London for afternoon tea.
+Sketch, on Conduit Street, is one of the places to go for afternoon tea when you’re visiting London.
 But just because it has a fancy reputation doesn’t mean that it’s not suitable for kids.

 They’ve actually got a special children’s afternoon tea set with appropriate finger sandwiches, sweet treats and juices.
 You even get a Pat the Bear stuffed toy with each booking!